goblimey/ntripcaster/README.md

 renewal fees are both reasonable.
 When choosing a registrar,
 always check the renewal fees.
+Beware of introductory offers
+that cost you a lot more later.

 Once you have your domain name, you need a computer on the Internet